openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 ## General
 ### Overview
-Display the current state of your loop and buttons for most common actions (see [section The Homescreen](../Getting-Started/Screenshots.md) for details).
+Displays the current state of your loop and buttons for most common actions (see [section The Homescreen](../Getting-Started/Screenshots.md) for details).
 Settings can be accessed by clicking the cog wheel.

 #### Keep screen on
 Option 'Keep screen on' will force Android to keep the screen on at all times.
 This is useful for presentations etc. But it consumes a lot of battery power.
 Therefore it is recommended to connect the smartphone to a charger cable.